MichaelBSomers/mclaren-assessment/README.md

 \*I don't understand what is suppoed to go in the bottom 'Sections' from the layout on the google doc, excluding it.

+\*I'm adding an 'Answer' field to the base data, then returning the same data retrieved with that field included.

 **_ChangeLog_**

 \*\*form.json